wheelercj/til/content/posts/why-not-cron-on-workstation.md

 ## 2025/5/31 update

 Some of the jobs I defined require temporarily plugging in a flash drive or other external drive.
 Below is a context manager that makes the device easier to automate.
-It uses some platform-dependent commands.
+It uses some platform-dependent commands (I'm using Ubuntu).

 ```py
 import subprocess